Due to Covid-19 students should refer to the module Blackboard pages for assessment details

 Design ubiquitous computing systems tailored to particular applications and environments.

-The module explores the techniques and possibilities opened-up by mobile, embedded and wearable computer systems (as presented in CS25710).
+The module explores the techniques and possibilities opened-up by mobile, embedded and wearable computer systems.
 The module is intended to take a balanced view of the technological, social and organizational limitations and opportunities presented by such systems.
 This should allow a principled and professional stance to be taken during the development and deployment of such systems.

 Review and contextualization of the technologies and techniques available for ubiquitous computation.